intel/trustauthority-client-for-python/inteltrustauthorityclient/examples/sgx_sample_app/README.md

 ### Prerequisites

-- Kindly adhere to the outlined steps below for installing both <b>Docker</b> and <b>docker-compose</b>—essential tools for running this application within Docker container.
+- Kindly adhere to the outlined steps below for installing both <b>Docker</b> and <b>docker compose</b>—essential tools for running this application within Docker container.

     - Use <b>Docker version 20.10.17 or a more recent release</b>.
 Refer to the guide at https://docs.docker.com/engine/install/ubuntu/ for detailed instructions on Docker installation.
-    - Use <b>docker-compose version 1.29.2 or a more recent release</b>.
-Follow the steps outlined at https://docs.docker.com/compose/install/linux/#install-the-plugin-manually for installing docker-compose.
+    - Use <b>docker compose version 1.29.2 or a more recent release</b>.
+Follow the steps outlined at https://docs.docker.com/compose/install/linux/#install-the-plugin-manually for installing docker compose.
 - A production SGX host with the SGX driver Installed and can generate quotes.
 - A running instance of Intel Trust Authority.